sergiusens/snappy-docs/build-snaps/publish.md

 ### Name disputes

-The Ubuntu Store can, if needed, rename snaps to ensure they match the expectations of most users.
-If you're the developer or publisher most users expect for a snap name, then claim it with the [snap name registration](https://dashboard.snapcraft.io/dev/snaps/register-name/) form.
-If the name is already taken, the form will let you submit a name dispute.
+If needed, snaps can be renamed to ensure they match the expectations of most users.
+If you're the developer or publisher most users expect for a snap name, you may claim it with the [snap name registration](https://dashboard.snapcraft.io/dev/snaps/register-name/) form.

 ## 3. Upload your snap